Gerald L. Endl

 Gerald Leon Endl (August 20, 1915 – July 11, 1944) was a United States Army soldier and a recipient of the United States military's highest decoration—the Medal of Honor—for his actions in World War II.

 Biography

 Born and raised in Fort Atkinson, Wisconsin, Endl later married Anna Marie Goethe and moved to Janesville, from where he was inducted into the U.S. Army in April 1941.
-By July 11, 1944, he was serving in New Guinea as a staff sergeant in the 32nd Infantry Division.
+By July 11, 1944, he was serving in New Guinea as a staff sergeant in the 128th Infantry Regiment, 32nd Infantry Division.
 During a Japanese attack on that day, near Anamo, he single-handedly held off the advance until several wounded comrades could be rescued.
 He was killed while carrying the last wounded man to safety.
 For these actions, he was posthumously awarded the Medal of Honor eight months later, on March 13, 1945.

-Endl, aged 28 at his death, was buried at Saint Joseph Catholic Cemetery in Fort Atkinson, Wisconsin.